DarshikaNJ/DarshikaNJ/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&duration=2000&pause=1000&color=00E0E5&random=false&width=435&lines=%F0%9F%92%A1+Innovate.;%E2%9C%A8+Inspire.;%F0%9F%94%A5+Ignite." alt="Typing SVG" /></a>

 ### 👩‍💻 About Me:
-- 🌱 I am a Business System and data Analyst with over a decade of experience, including spanning IT managerial roles,
+- 🌱 I am a Business Systems and Data Analyst with over a decade of experience.
-  		system implementation, system analysis, QA, data analysis, and insight generation.
-I am currently pursuing my
-  		master’s degree in business analytics.
-Being a business system analyst, I have designed mission-critical business solutions for large-scale banking and finance.
-I  have experience working with various database platforms, including
-  		MS SQL Server, MySQL, MongoDB, Access, and Amazon RDS.
-My expertise is primarily in Microsoft SQL Server, disaster recovery, high availability, performance tuning, capacity planning, SSIS, SSRS, database design, architecture, and data modeling.
 - 👯 I'm interested in UX/UI, software development, front-end development, and Data Analytics.
 - 💬 I’m currently learning `Java and JS`.
 - 🏡'Lives in **New Zealand**